 - If the original report was generated from an Engage & Learn activity, then those E&L Settings from the original report will be the defaults for the remediation.

 - The remediation activity acts like any other Engage&Learn session.
 If you choose to leave the session active and leave the grading screen, students will still have access to it in their E&L apps.

 - To see results come in, teachers will need to have the session open in the Grading Screen.

 - Only by clicking End Session in the grading screen end the activity and create a new remediation report.

-- If you pause a Remediation session, you will see an "incomplete session" badge on the Actions menu in the reports tab on the "remediate" option, until you click remediate again and resume it.
+- If you choose to leave a Remediation session with "leave session active," you will see an "incomplete session" badge on the Actions menu in the reports tab on the "remediate" option, until you click remediate again and resume it.